ncsa/ncsa_system_documentation/docs/source/help.rst

 There is a new `NCSA Help Center <https://help.ncsa.illinois.edu>`_!
 In this new tool you can:

-- Search knowledge base articles to resolve issues faster.
+- Search knowledge base articles to resolve common issues faster.
 - Submit help request tickets.
 - Monitor the status of your tickets.
 - Respond to NCSA staff as they work to resolve your tickets.

-There are pdf and video user guides that demonstrate how to navigate the new help center (**you need to log in with your NCSA username and password to view these**):
+There are pdf and video user guides that demonstrate how to navigate the help center (**you must log in with your NCSA username and password to view these**):

 - `NCSA Help Center pdf user guides <https://wiki.ncsa.illinois.edu/display/USD/Jira+and+Wiki+%28Confluence%29+User+Guides>`_ - Go to Jira Service Management (JSM) -> End User.